Important Notice: Vaccination Law Update and Elimination of Personal Beliefs Exemption

 Students entering into Transitional Kindergarten, Kindergarten, and 7th Grade on and after July 1, 2016, will be required to submit documentation verifying compliance with the State immunization requirements, unless a valid medical exemption is on file with the school district.
 Immunization documentation must be provided at time of registration.

-A parent/guardian may submit to the school a written statement by a licensed physician (MD or DO) exempting a student from immunization (medical exemption).
+A parent/guardian may submit to the school a written statement by a licensed physician (MD or DO) or the Medical Exemption to Required Immunizationsfrom the American Academy of Pediatrics & California Academy of Family Physiciansexempting a student from immunization (medical exemption).
 In order to obtain a valid medical exemption, SB 277 requires a written statement by a licensed physician which states: (1) the physical condition or medical circumstances relating to the student are such that immunization is not considered safe; (2) the specific nature of the medical condition; (3) the probable duration of the medical condition; (4) circumstances, including, but not limited to, family medical history, for which the physician does not recommend immunization, and (5) that the student shall be exempt from the vaccines indicated by the physician’s statement.

 SB 277 does not prohibit a student who qualifies for an individualized education program (IEP), pursuant to federal law and Section 56026 of the Education Code, from accessing any special education and related services required by his or her IEP.

-If there is good cause to believe that a student has been exposed to a communicable disease and the student’s documentation of immunization does not show proof of immunization against that disease, the student may be temporarily excluded from the school until the local health officer is satisfied that the student is no longer at risk of developing or transmitting the disease.
+If a student has not been vaccinated and the school believes he or she has been exposed to a disease covered by vaccination laws, a school may temporarily exclude the student from school until the local health officer is satisfied that the child is no longer at risk of developing or transmitting the disease.
+(Health and Safety Code section 120370).

 Information about school immunization requirements and SB 277 Frequently Asked Questions are available on the State’s Shots for School website at www.shotsforschool.org